betuldince/betuldince.github.io/README.md

 Scholarships and Fellowships

-- Anatolian Scholarship
+- Anatolian Scholarship (6yr, starting from 2017 Fall, 15,000$ per year)
-- 2023/2024 Fulbright Scholarship
+- Fulbright Scholarship (2yr, starting from 2023 Fall, 50,000$ per year)
+- Keith Uncapher Scholarship from University of Southern California (2yr, starting from 2023 Fall, 29,088$ total)

 Highlights

 - Ranked as 4703rd/2,162,895 in 2017 LYS(Turkish equivalent of SAT).
-- Received Vehbi Koç Honor Award for 5 consecutive semesters, given to students with SPA 3.5 and higher.
+- Received Vehbi Koç Honor Award for 7 consecutive semesters, given to students with SPA 3.5 and higher.
 - TOEFL score: 99/120
 - Graduated from high school with second highest GPA on June 2017.
 - 2016-European Union Story Contest, provincial winner.